fieldtrip/website/tutorial/spike.md

 ### Converting spike structure to continuous raw format and back

 For some analyses, it may be desired to have the data in binary format.
-The spike structure can be converted to a continuous binary raw format (see **[ft_datatype_raw](https://github.com/fieldtrip/fieldtrip/blob/release/utilities/ft_datatype_raw.m)**) by using
+The spike structure can be converted to a continuous binary raw format (see **[ft_datatype_raw](https://github.com/fieldtrip/fieldtrip/blob/release/utilities/ft_datatype_raw.m)**) by using:

     dat = ft_checkdata(spikeTrials,'datatype', 'raw', 'fsample', 1000)